-We generate revenue under our View Smart Glass offering from (i) the manufacturing and sale of IGUs that are coated on the inside with our proprietary technology and are designed, programmed, and built to customer specifications that include sizes for specific windows, skylights, and doors in specified or designated areas of a building and (ii) selling the CSS, which includes sky sensors, window controllers and control panels with embedded software, cables and connectors, that, when combined with the IGUs enable the IGUs to tint.
-Also included in CSS is a system design service, in which a design document is prepared to lay out the IGUs and CSS hardware for the building, as well as a commissioning service, in which the installed IGUs and CSS components are tested, and tinting configurations are set by View.
+We have historically generated revenue as a materials provider from (i) the manufacturing and sale of View Smart Glass IGUs that are coated on the inside with our proprietary technology and are designed, programmed, and built to customer specifications that include sizes for specific windows, skylights, and doors in specified or designated areas of a building and (ii) selling the View Smart Glass CSS, which includes sky sensors, window controllers and control panels with embedded software, cables and connectors, that, when combined with the IGUs, enable the IGUs to tint.
+Also included in CSS is a system design service, in which a design document is prepared to lay out the IGUs and CSS hardware for the building, as well as a commissioning service, in which the installed IGUs and CSS components are tested and tinting configurations are set by the Company.
 The glaziers and LVEs subcontracted by the end user are responsible for ensuring satisfactory adherence to the design document as the products are installed.

-Our View Smart Glass revenue primarily relies on securing design wins with end users of our products and services, which typically are the owners, tenants, or developers of buildings.
+Our View Smart Glass revenue primarily relies on securing design wins with end users of our products and services, which typically are the owners, tenants or developers of buildings.
 We start the selling process by pitching the View Smart Glass benefits and business outcomes to the building owners, tenants, or developers.
 The pricing for a project is primarily driven by the make-up, size, shape, total units of the IGU, and associated CSS.
-The design win is typically secured through a non-binding agreement with the owners, tenants, or developers of the buildings.
-Once a design win is secured, we negotiate and enter into legally binding agreements with our Smart Glass customers

-(typically glaziers for the IGUs and LVEs or general contractors for CSS) to deliver the Smart Glass products and services.
+The design win is typically secured through a non-binding agreement with the owners, tenants or developers of the buildings.
+Once a design win is secured, we negotiate and enter into legally binding agreements with our Smart Glass customers (typically glaziers for the IGUs and LVEs or general contractors for CSS) to deliver the Smart Glass products and services.